silvercommerce/tax-admin/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/silvercommerce/tax-admin/badges/quality-score.png?b=1.0)](https://scrutinizer-ci.com/g/silvercommerce/tax-admin/?branch=1.0)
 [![Build Status](https://scrutinizer-ci.com/g/silvercommerce/tax-admin/badges/build.png?b=1.0)](https://scrutinizer-ci.com/g/silvercommerce/tax-admin/build-status/1.0)

-Adds ability to create and edit taz rates and categories in the CMS (via siteconfig).
+Adds ability to create and edit tax rates and categories in the CMS (via siteconfig).

-This allows for flexible tax configuratuions (meaning that you can have tax rates for different countries, zones, etc).
+This allows for flexible tax configurations (meaning that you can have tax rates for different countries, zones, etc).

 You can then map these categories (or rates) to products,